Intensive Advocacy Program

 Last day to drop and receive a refund: May 15, 2023

 Last day to withdraw with a W, no refund: June 3, 2023

 Students who have satisfactorily completed one year of study at an accredited law school and are in good standing are eligible to enroll.

 The Intensive Advocacy Program is offered as part of the fully accredited curriculum of the University of San Francisco School of Law.
 Participants receive three units of credit.
 The program is offered on a credit/no credit basis.
 If a student's home school requires a letter grade, this can be arranged on an individual basis.
 The program complies with ABA requirements.

 Deposits, Payments, and Refunds

 The University of San Francisco reserves the right to cancel the program, in case of emergency or under-enrollment.
-To date, the program has never been cancelled.
 In the event of such cancellation, all payments will be refunded.

 Students from ABA accredited law schools are required to have their home schools provide a letter of good standing indicating permission to enroll in IAP before registration will be permitted.
 If your school requires that IAP issues a letter grade, that must be stipulated in that letter.
 Members of the bar are required to present their bar card.

 Non-USF students must submit a $50 non-refundable application fee to cover processing.
 This should be a check or money order made payable to: USF School of Law.